Lev-Stambler/3D-Turtles/README.md

 ## Inspiration
 3D Turtles was inspired by ["Plotting Pi and Searching for Mona Lisa"](https://www.youtube.com/watch?v=tkC1HHuuk7c), a video released by the fantastic YouTube channel, Numberphile.
 Essentially, the video explores using [Turtle graphic](https://en.wikipedia.org/wiki/Turtle_graphics) to explore visualizations of rational numbers (e.g. 1/13) and irrational numbers (e.g. Pi).

+## Important notes
+Not all minted shapes are necessarily unique.
+Minting simple duplicate shapes (ones found very easily, see page 11 of [the paper](https://github.com/Lev-Stambler/3D-Turtles/blob/master/paper/Paper.pdf)) is not allowed by the smart contract.
+Still, duplicate shapes can be minted by finding fractions which lead to the turtle drawing the same shape (again, see page 11 of [the paper](https://github.com/Lev-Stambler/3D-Turtles/blob/master/paper/Paper.pdf)).